Given the root of a complete binary tree, return the number of the nodes in the tree.

 Constraints:

 [0, 5 * 104].0 <= Node.val <= 5 * 104Problem Overview: Given the root of a complete binary tree, return the total number of nodes.
-A complete tree fills every level except possibly the last, and the last level is filled from left to right.
-The key observation: complete trees have structural guarantees that let you count nodes faster than a full traversal.
+A complete tree fills every level from left to right except possibly the last.
+A naive traversal works, but the structure of a complete tree allows faster counting.

-Approach 1: Recursive Height Calculation (O(log^2 n) time, O(log n) space)
+Approach 1: Recursive Height Calculation (O(log² n) time, O(log n) space)

-Approach 2: Iterative Binary Search on Last Level (O(log^2 n) time, O(1) space)
+Approach 2: Iterative Binary Search (O(log² n) time, O(1) space)

 This approach leverages the property of a complete binary tree - where each level, except possibly the last, is completely filled and all nodes are as far left as possible.
 By loosely calculating the height from root to the leftmost leaf, and rightmost leaf, we can determine if the last level is fully filled and thus decide how to further count nodes efficiently.